zaibyte/zbuf/README.md

 ## Platform

-MacOS or Linux with X86-64 supports.
+Linux with X86-64 supports.

-**Could meet weird issues on Windows, Do NOT waste time on it!**
+**Could meet weird issues on Windows, Do NOT waste time on fixing it!**

 ## Filesystem Layout